 Understanding your surroundings

-“We rely on plant owners and contractors to identify any possible voids underground, such as underground utilities, piping, water drainage, and the like,” said Rios, explaining that, “with equipment the size and weight of cranes, providing ground bearing pressures to customers is vital to a safe, successful lift.
-We need to have a plan for the final lift site as well as the path the crane might travel, so coordination is key.”
+“We need to identify any possible voids underground, such as underground utilities, piping, water drainage, and the like,” said Rios, explaining that, with equipment the size and weight of cranes, awareness of ground bearing pressures is vital to a safe, successful lift.
+“We have to account for the final lift site, but also any path the crane might travel.”

 “At the same time, we also have to be aware of what’s above us – and if there are any operations occurring simultaneously around us,” said Rios.
 “You don’t normally get an area all to yourself.
 You’re set up in a relatively small spot and need to know who and what will be working in close proximity, to accurately plan for how you are going to get material where it needs to go or down from a structure.”

-When planning a lift, you want a team that has experience using a wide variety of crane types, capacities, and makes.
+When planning a lift, you want a team that has experience using a wide variety of crane types, capacities and makes.
 You want the best lift-planning technology available.
 And you want well-trained lift planners who are constantly honing their craft.

 ALL Crane, with more than 3,600 pieces of lift equipment in its fleet, has access to lift planning technology such as 3D Lift Plan, LICCON, and AutoCAD, as well as ongoing lift plan training.
 This access to more equipment, improved technology, and ongoing training results in professional lift plans that do more than simply sketch out what needs to be done.